leogopal/sysinfo/readme.md

 1. Copy the "sysinfo" folder into the /wp-content/plugins directory of your WordPress installation.
 1. Login to your website and go to the Plugins section of your admin panel.
 1. Look for "SysInfo" and click Activate.

-For installation via git clone:

-1. ssh to wp-content/plugins folder of your website
-1. git clone git://github.com/davedonaldson/WordPress-SysInfo.git sysinfo
-1. Log in to WordPress and activate the plugin.